Sarah-Nielson/Sarah-Nielson/README.md

 - 💞️ I’m looking to collaborate on ... projects that compliment my theoretical learning
 - 📫 How to reach me ...
 You can reach me at sarahnielson86@gmail.com
 - 😄 Pronouns: ...
 She/they
 - ⚡ Fun fact: ...
 I'm a painter!
-I like to paint the most with watercolor and ink. my site is KhioriCreative.com
+I like to paint the most with watercolor and ink.
+My site is KhioriCreative.com

 <!---
 Sarah-Nielson/Sarah-Nielson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.